junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 Remember that our goal is to find the placement of the strain JPMA317 in the genus Ophiocordyceps, and we assume that the species is *Paraisaria amazonica*.
 Let's check if someone has sequenced this species by searching for the phrase '**Paraisaria amazonica**' in [GenBank](https://www.ncbi.nlm.nih.gov).
 Check the records under '**Nucleotide**'.
 What do you see?

 Now, locate the first record of the gene TEF from the search.
 The first one on my search list is the one with the accession number MF416509.
 To find the sequence, simply click the **FASTA** icon under the record and then copy, paste and save it to a text file.
 In most cases, you would need to extract more than one sequence.
 To batch download the records, select the boxes on the left of the ones you are interested in, click '**Send to**' on the top right, choose '**Complete Record**', '**File**', format '**FASTA**', and then click '**Create File**'.
-If no boxes were checked, this action will download all the records that were listed.
+If no boxes were checked, this action will download all the listed records.

 <img width="573" height="432" alt="Screenshot 2026-06-04 at 16 54 41" src="https://github.com/user-attachments/assets/d057fc59-e6cb-49d4-bbb9-1673bd362d80" />

 > :bulb: **Tip:** When searching through literature for sequence information, you will often find the accession number (e.g., MF416509) of each sequence.
 You can batch download hundreds of GenBank records with a list of accession numbers.
 For this purpose, you will need bioinformatics tools, which are out of the scope of this workshop.

 # Part 3: Phylogenetic pipeline -- choose the root and taxa
-Our goal requires us to build a **rooted tree**, which can clearly reflect the relationship between two taxa.
-Finding a proper root is often based on prior knowledge, meaning that you need to go through the literature on a larger phylogenetic scale to find the clade that is monophyletic to our target group (i.e. Ophiocordyceps).
+Our goal requires us to build a **rooted tree**, which can clearly reflects the relationships among taxa.
+Finding a proper root is often based on prior knowledge, meaning that you need to go through the literature on a larger phylogenetic scale to find the clade that is monophyletic to our target group (i.e., Ophiocordyceps).

+Download the paper '**Sung et al. 2008.pdf**' in this repository, and check **Figure 2**, which shows a phylogeny of Hypocreales fungi.
+Which clade would be your best candidate for choosing a outgroup for Ophiocordyceps phylogeny?